Generalized discrete Markov spectra: Generalized Markov Equation and Generalized Markov Numbers

 \begin{proof} It follows from \cite{bana-gyo}*{Proposition 3.8} and \cite{gyomatsu}*{Theorem 1}. \end{proof}

-Each pair within the triples forming the vertices of $\mathrm{M}\mathbb{T}(k_1, k_2, k_3, \sigma)$ has its first component representing a $(k_1, k_2, k_3)$-GM number.
+In each pair appearing in a vertex of $\mathrm{M}\mathbb{T}(k_1, k_2, k_3, \sigma)$, the first component is a $(k_1, k_2, k_3)$-GM number.
 Moreover, for each triple, the three numbers given by the first components form a solution to the $(k_1, k_2, k_3)$-GM equation when placed in the positions indicated by the second components of the corresponding pairs.
 These pairs are called \emph{$(k_1,k_2,k_3,\sigma)$-GM-number-position pairs}.